nerdfiles/antigrid/readme.markdown

 in the world of Hypermedia with devices that distill information, exposing information's inherent meaning for experience architecture.

-Look at ``text-align`` grids ­ here information demands informs the complexity of a grid needed.
+Look at ``text-align`` grids.
+Here information demands informs the complexity of a grid needed.
 So what is the use-case of a 16 or 12 column grid system when design converges on 2-column, 3-column choices ­ design away the paradox of choice!